seguinleo/WindowsBestPractices/README.md

 Bring old Windows 10 context menu back on Windows 11: `REG ADD "HKCU\Software\Classes\CLSID\{86ca1aa0-34aa-4e8b-a509-50c905bae2a2}\InprocServer32" /f /ve` - Restart PC | To cancel: `REG DELETE "HKCU\Software\Classes\CLSID\{86ca1aa0-34aa-4e8b-a509-50c905bae2a2}" /f`

-Disable “Sysmain” and “Windows Search” services if Windows is installed on an SSD (`Windows` + `R` - Type "services.msc")
+Disable "Sysmain" and "Windows Search" services if Windows is installed on an SSD (`Windows` + `R` - Type "services.msc")

-**Change power options in Control Panel:** Intel CPU → choose “High Performance” | AMD Ryzen 1000, 2000, 3000 and 4000 CPUs → choose “AMD Ryzen Balanced” | AMD Ryzen 5000 CPU → choose “Balanced”.
+**Change power options in Control Panel:** Intel CPU → choose "High Performance" | AMD Ryzen 1000, 2000, 3000 and 4000 CPUs → choose "AMD Ryzen Balanced" | AMD Ryzen 5000+ CPU → choose “Balanced”.
 In advanced settings: stop hard drive after 0min (never) and disable USB selective suspend

-**Nvidia control panel changes (similar AMD options):** select “Use the advanced 3D image settings”, low latency mode to “On”, prefer maximum performance, enable G-SYNC + V-SYNC + limit FPS to 2 below screen refresh rate to avoid frame tearing (144Hz screen → limit to 142FPS).
+**Nvidia control panel changes (similar AMD options):** select "Use the advanced 3D image settings", low latency mode to "On", prefer maximum performance, enable G-SYNC + V-SYNC + limit FPS to 2 below screen refresh rate to avoid frame tearing (144Hz screen → limit to 142FPS).
 If you enable V-SYNC in the Nvidia panel, you have to disable it in the game settings.
 Choose full dynamic range and choose 10bpc (or more) if possible.
 These settings are best for someone looking for the best possible image quality with negligible impact on latency

 **Overclock your graphic card (Nvidia and AMD):** overclocking allows you to increase the clock frequency of the graphics card and thus have more performance in the game.
 However, the temperature of the card may increase.
 Personally I use [Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards) and [Kombustor](https://msikombustor.com/).
 I like Kombustor because it allows to scan the number of artifacts (you have to check the box on the menu and choose your native resolution).
 Indeed, an overclock can be stable on Unigine Heaven but the computer can crash on a more resource-intensive game.
 I consider that an overclock is stable if the temperature of the card does not exceed 85°C (185°F) and Kombustor does not detect any artifact in 10 minutes